MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1029.md

 Additional information on all of these items plus training as to hazards of coke oven emissions and the engineering and work practice controls associated with your job will also be provided by your employer.

-Appendix B to § 1910.1029 - Industrial Hygiene and Medical Surveillance Guidelinesi. industrial hygiene guidelines
+Appendix B to § 1910.1029—Industrial Hygiene and Medical Surveillance Guidelinesi. industrial hygiene guidelines

 A. *Sampling* (Benzene-Soluble Fraction Total Particulate Matter).